DennisTrujilloDev/savAuth/README.md

 Tech Used: HTML, CSS, JavaScript, DB Mongo, Express, React

 How It's Made:
-This application uses the four CRUD methods (create, read, update and delete), communicating between the browser, the database, and the server to display messages created by the user.
+This application uses the four CRUD methods (create, read, update and delete), communicating between the client side, the database, and the server to display messages created by the user.

 What I learned:
 I learned how to use passport in order to utilize user authentication.